 “It’s important for them to have social interaction, physical exercise and sensory input,” says Perry.
 “The more you can keep them a part of your family and a part of the world, the better.”

-Eliza Kendall's sisters agreed that their parents needed more assistance.
+Eliza Kendall’s sisters agreed that their parents needed more assistance.
 They decided to divide the responsibilities.
 Eliza, a businesswoman, has power of attorney and handles all the finances.
 One sister, a social worker, takes care of health-related matters.
-A the third helps the other two.
+The third helps the other two.

 “We meet once a month for dinner for an update and to decide if any care changes need to be made,” says Kendall.

 Ultimately, by evaluating your parents’ well-being over the holidays, you’re doing your part to help them stay happy and thriving for plenty of celebrations ahead.